MicrosoftDocs/fabric-docs/docs/data-factory/connector-salesforce-objects-copy-activity.md

   - **True**: Leave the data in the destination object unchanged when you do an upsert or update operation.
 Insert a defined default value when you do an insert operation.
   - **False**: Update the data in the destination object to NULL when you do an upsert or update operation.
 Insert a NULL value when you do an insert operation.

-- **Write batch size**: The row count of data written to Salesforce objects in each batch.
+- **Write batch size**: The row count of data written to Salesforce in each batch.

 - **Max concurrent connections**: The upper limit of concurrent connections established to the data store during the activity run.
 Specify a value only when you want to limit concurrent connections.